ubsuny/CP1-24-HW7/README.md

 Review each others PR.

 ## Task group 4 maintainers (max 1 member)
-- Reuse github actions for linting and unit tests
+- Maintainer is in charge of the directory structure
-- Merge PR
+- Merge and review PRs for complience
-- assign Reviews after member requests

 ---
 ## Grading